Vonage/video-express-plus-sample/README.md

 * npm (v8+)

-You will need to obtain a npmjs token to install the private video-express-plus Node module.
-Contact Vonage (mailto:video.api.beta@vonage.com) to obtain this.

 When you participate in the Video Express Plus Early Access program, Vonage will enable the Vonage Video API and whiteboard for your account.